idmarinas/user-bundle/README.md

 </div>

 > A User Bundle to manage user basics without having to configure everything for each project, comes with a password
 > reset and email verification system.
+See [Docs](https://idmarinas.github.io/user-bundle/index_md.html)

 <br />